victormacedo996/bromatologia/README.md

 ### Description
 This is a piece of software to help food scientists in their everyday lab routine.
+If you want more information about the program, check the [Wiki](https://github.com/victormacedo996/food-analytics/wiki)

+### Food-analsis
-At this point the program can calculate:
+The program can calculate:

 #### Wheat-Flour:
 * Fixed Mineral Waste percentage in dry sample
 * Acidity in mg of KOH in 100g of sample